 - Sales can quickly respond to a delivery request - even on complex products.

 - HR can be at the forefront of hiring new employees who have matching competencies concerning future tasks.

 - Project managers can easily plan and get an overview of the competencies involved in their projects.

 - Team Leaders can easily spot bottlenecks and the risk of delays.
-With the resource overview, they will be able to quickly prioritize deadlines and milestones as needed, and assign employees with the correct skills and time to perform the work.
+With the resource overview, they will be able to quickly prioritise deadlines and milestones as needed and assign employees with the correct skills and time to perform the work.

 Operational data opens the possibility for the organisation to work more efficiently with resource management – as an uncomplicated and integral part of your everyday life.

 Resource forecasting is important because it helps organisations plan and allocate their resources in an efficient and effective manner.

 This can help organisations save time and money and can also help prevent delays and disruptions in project execution.